 What’s New at Your State Library?

-Highlights for the 2012 NYLA Annual Conference
+Highlights for the 2013 NYLA Annual Conference

 Note: links below will open in a new window.

-Creating the Future – New York State has a new statewide plan for library services, Creating the Future: A 2020 Vision and Plan for Library Service in New York State.
-The plan features 60 recommendations.
-More information | Blog: latest news on implementation
+- Creating the Future – Implementation is underway!
+2012 NYLA Conference attendees highlighted 22 of the 60 recommendations in the statewide plan for library services, Creating the Future: A 2020 Vision and Plan for Library Service in New York State, for priority action.
+Blog: latest news on implementation

 - Research Library Digital Collections Now Available Through ArchivalWare!
 Collections include born digital documents and items from a variety of formats scanned by the State Library.
 Historical collections cover a large array of 18th and 19th century materials from many subject areas, including the Revolutionary War, the Civil War, Native American materials, and New York State laws and natural history.
-View these collections
+View these collections.

 Learn More about New York State Library Statewide Programs and Services…

 The above information is available as a two-page flyer, the back containing information on NYSL programs @ NYLA, in .PDF format [,